-Over the seven-month period from February until August 2019, Nesta will be working with CIFF, as well as our partners Vihara in India and Humanonics Studio in Australia, to develop the Acute Malnutrition Prevention Lab.
-The lab will consist of two workshops/sprints (20-23 May and 24-26 June), with virtual lab support in between.
+Over the seven-month period from February until September 2019, Nesta worked with CIFF, as well as our partners Vihara in India and Humanonics Studio in Australia, to develop the Acute Malnutrition Prevention Lab.
+The consisted of two workshops/sprints (20-23 May and 24-26 June), with virtual lab support in between.

-Lab attendees will include people who work in malnutrition prevention, as well as people from academia, private enterprise, civil society and social innovators to answer the question: “What is the best combination of actors and interventions for a specific location to prevent acute malnutrition?”.
+Lab attendees included people who work in malnutrition prevention, as well as people from academia, private enterprise, civil society and social innovators to answer the question: “What is the best combination of actors and interventions for a specific location to prevent acute malnutrition?”.

 During the lab, Nesta developed an emerging type of lab approach which focused on a portfolio of solutions within the system rather than just single solutions.